-This mild, crunchy Brazilian chicken salad is a nice addition to a buffet; it could also be served on its own for lunch or a light supper.
+Our Salpicao is a mild, crunchy Brazilian chicken salad that makes for a nice addition to a buffet; it could also be served on its own for lunch or a light supper.

 In a small stockpot, cook chopped onion, garlic, and half the parsley in oil until slightly softened, about 5 minutes.
 Rub chicken with paprika, salt, and pepper and add to pot.
 Brown chicken on all sides.
 Add water to cover and bring to a boil, then lower heat to a simmer.
 Cook until meat is almost falling from bones, about 1 hour.
 Remove chicken from cooking liquid and set aside to cool.
 Strain cooking liquid and moisten chicken with a little of it.
 Discard remainder, or set aside for later use.
 (Chicken can be prepared a day ahead of time.)